DoctorWhoof/RCC/README.md

 # RCC
- Application for creating "retro" sound effects and instruments, which can be exported as SFZ or .WAV files.
+ Application for creating sound effects and instruments that sound like a sound chip from the mid 1980's.
+Exports to .SFZ and .WAV files.